colinbeales/AzurePipelinesHOL/AzurePipelinesLab4.md

 <img src="images/Lab4_12.png" width="624"/>

-3. To watch our release again we can click the link that appears in the banner towards the top of our page.
-Click the "Release 2" link to see the progress on executing or pipeline.
+3. To watch our release again we can click the link that appears in the notification banner towards the top of our page.
+Click the "Release 2" link to see the progress on executing our pipeline.

 <img src="images/Lab4_13.png" width="624"/>